 Minorities between state-society dynamics in revolutionary processes: The Christian Copts of Egypt 2011-2013

-A lecture by Mai Mogib, Faculty of Economics & Political Science, Cairo University, CNES visiting Fulbright scholar
+A lecture by Mai Mogib, Dept. of Economics & Political Science, Cairo University, CNES Visiting Fulbright Scholar

 The concept of “minority” has acquired new urgency.
 Although the dilemmas related to the concept are enduring, it is now possible to confront them in a quite new light.
 Under revolutionary periods ,a product of numerous events that snowball into fully fledged eruptions lead to drastic changes in the political and social fabric of states and societies and thus to the context of minorities.

 One of the most difficult tasks for political analysts is to determine whether a society has embarked on a revolutionary course of development, or is simply showing signs of resentment and resistance to a political order that is capable of sustaining itself ,despite its unpopularity and lack of legitimacy.
 And the “revolutionary” events that took place in Egypt since 2011 have underlined that the previous outward appearance of political stability was deceptive, the holding of free elections did not in itself guarantee the creation of long- lasting legitimate institutions.
 The ongoing events throughout the last 3 years introduce new givens to both political and societal levels , intense sectarian events, rise of Islamic tendencies, and a new role for the military supported by religious institutions, are all issues that influenced the place of Christian Copts since 2011.